 Is the water flosser with the highest pressure the best choice?

-Your Google search is "which water flosser has the highest pressure".
-The problem with that approach is most have more pressure than is necessary or what we consider safe.
-You may end up making your gum disease worse.
+Your Google search is "which water flosser has the highest pressure."
+The problem with that approach is that most have more pressure than is necessary.

-Weldental flossers deliver our propriety solution that is more effective than flossing with just water.
+Weldental flossers deliver our propriety solution.
+It is much more effective than flossing with just water.

 Are you using a Perio tip?
-STOP!
+Stop!
 Manufacturers who include Perio tips instruct users to only use them on the lowest pressure setting.
-Most people are unaware of that guidance or have been manipulated into thinking that the higher the pressure, the healthier their gums will be.
+Most people are unaware of that guidance.
+They have also been led to believe that higher pressure results in healthier gums.

 Sometimes our customers explain it perfectly.
 Here is a recent review: